ibm-cloud-docs/vmwaresolutions/archiref/vcshcx/vcshcx-deployment.md

 If there is a deployment failure on either side, the fleet component deployments are backed out and deleted.
 After you determine the cause of the failure, click the **Interconnect** tab in the HCX vCenter web UI on the client-side, then select **Install HCX Components** at the top of the screen.

-After successful deployment of the fleet components and after several minutes, the tunnel status for CGW and the L2C components is displayed as **Up** in the **Interconnect** tab.
+After successful deployment of the fleet components and after several minutes, the tunnel status for CGW and the L2C components is displayed as **Up** on the **Interconnect** tab.

 ## Related links
 {: #vcshcx-deployment-related}